AngleSharp/AngleSharp.Js/README.md

 The repository contains DOM bindings for the *Jint* JavaScript engine. *Jint* is fully ECMAScript 5 compatible and provides the basis for evaluating JavaScripts in the context of the AngleSharp DOM representation.

 The library comes with a service that exposes `WithJavaScript` to `IConfiguration`.
 This enables automatic evaluation of `script` elements that have a valid JavaScript type (or without any explicit type, since JavaScript is the default one).
-The DOM bindings are pre-generated and do not use reflection.
+The DOM bindings are generated on the fly via reflection.
 Since *Jint* is interpreting JavaScript, the library can be consumed as a PCL.
 The downside is that the performance is definitely worse than any compiled JavaScript engine would deliver.
 For most scripts that should not be a big issue.

 **Status** Currently leaving experimental stage and becoming alpha ready.